Skip to main content

 Marathon therapy can be a game-changer for couples who are:

 Is this you?
-If you see your relationship in these descriptions, an intensive format could be the catalyst for the change you're seeking.
+If you see your relationship in these descriptions, an intensive format may be worth exploring.
 Explore my marathon therapy services.

 Who Is Marathon Therapy NOT For?